limichaelcj/grid-layout-editor/README.md

-# grid-layout
+# grid-layout-editor
-A layout system using using HTML5 grid system.
+A visual editor to design layouts using the GridLayout repo.